 Understanding the Customer Across All Touchpoints

 According to Accenture, an integrated multi-channel capability is essential for insurers who want to provide these types of rich customer experiences and scalable service, while achieving greater operational efficiency.
 And it all hinges on the comprehensive collection, analysis and activation of data.
 But established insurers can have hundreds of databases that house operational data, and these contain—at best—only a partial picture of the customer.

-At the crux of the challenge: insurers like Genworth have historically operated through a single channel—local brokers and agents who resell the insurer’s policies.
+At the crux of the challenge: many insurers have historically operated through a single channel—local brokers and agents who resell the insurer’s policies.
 And they rely on third-party administrators to manage and process claims.

 “Agents would sell our policies, and then they would kind of come over the fence to us,” says Watts.
 In this mode of operating, the insurer possesses very little of the customer behavioral data that is required to deploy personalized, customer-centric experiences.
 And without ownership of the touchpoints, firms have little control over those experiences.

 For established insurers, meeting and exceeding the expectations of today’s policy shopper and policyholder amounts to nothing short of a total transformation.
 Implementing new direct-to-consumer channels, harnessing the detailed insights in the customer behavioral data they capture and bringing in-house the processes and touchpoints that control the customer experience.

 And the new capability can’t be added in a vacuum.
 Rather, it needs to be done in a centralized manner to avoid what Tellier describes as the “forgetful friend syndrome” where “we implement a great experience in onc channel, then you move to another channel and they’re like ‘who are you?’”